Beginning the Application Process

 You should request your academic records from your educational institutions, and the institutions must send your records directly to LSAC.

 After you submit your application, LSAC will send us copies of your academic records.
-Please do not send academic records directly to our office, as we will consider only records submitted via LSAC for our admissions review.
+Please do not send academic records directly to our office, as we will consider only records submitted via LSAC for our admission review.

 If you are enrolled in a postsecondary academic program when you submit your application, then you should submit updated transcripts and records to LSAC once new grades become available.
 LSAC will process your updated academic records and send them to our office automatically so that we can add them to your application.